Impact of Anisotropy on Neutron Star Structure and Curvature: Introduction

 Ek\c{s}i et al.~\cite{eksi_2014} showed that compactness and curvature inside NSs are orders of magnitude greater than the values prevailing in the Solar System tests.
-Since the EoS is only slightly above the densities that have been tested in terrestrial experiments, they argued that a mass-radius measurement is more likely to constrain gravity rather than the EoS.
-Using a relativistic mean-field (RMF) approach, one can observe that dark matter has a significant impact on the interior curvature structure of Quarkyonic NSs affecting the central density, pressure, and compactness via a softened EoS.
+Since the EoS is only slightly above the densities tested in terrestrial experiments, they argued that a mass-radius measurement is more likely to constrain gravity than the EoS.
+Using a relativistic mean-field (RMF) approach, one finds that dark matter significantly affects the interior curvature structure of Quarkyonic NSs, altering the central density, pressure, and compactness via a softened EoS.

-The majority of present models consider isotropic pressure; however, pressure anisotropy could be caused by a number of factors, including phase transitions and strong interactions (see \cite{herrera_1997} for a review).
+The majority of current models assume isotropic pressure; however, pressure anisotropy can be caused by a number of factors, including phase transitions and strong interactions (see \cite{herrera_1997} for a review).
 Incorporating such anisotropy offers an improved account of the star's interior within GR.

-Several recent investigations have used a number of theoretical frameworks to examine the influence of pressure anisotropy on NS properties.
-Rahmansyah et al.~\cite{rahmansyah_2020} implemented GW170817 data to constrain anisotropy within the Bowers Liang \cite{bowers_1974}, Horvat et al. ~\cite{horvat_2010}, and Cosenza et al.~\cite{cosenza_1981} models, demonstrating that star radii are model dependent.
+Several recent investigations have used various theoretical frameworks to examine the influence of pressure anisotropy on NS properties.
+Rahmansyah et al.~\cite{rahmansyah_2020} implemented GW170817 data to constrain anisotropy within the Bowers Liang \cite{bowers_1974}, Horvat et al. ~\cite{horvat_2010}, and Cosenza et al.~\cite{cosenza_1981} models, demonstrating that star radii are model-dependent.
 In modified gravity,~\cite{pretel_2022} investigated anisotropic stars in the $f(R,T) = R + 2\beta T $ theory and observed that the coupling term enlarges stellar radii and allows for heavier masses.
 Using scalar anisotropy models, ~\cite{das_2022} determined that positive anisotropy increases mass and radius while weakening the universal $I- \text{Love} -C$ relationship, with GW170817 data constraining the limits of the model.
 The Quasi-Local model ~\cite{mohanty_2024} showed significant implications on macroscopic and oscillation properties, whereas~\cite{das_2023} linked anisotropy to surface curvature (SC) using SC-$\Lambda$ and SC-$I$ relations.
-The study also found that anisotropy could increase the maximum mass of NSs as much as 15\%.
-This could potentially explain massive compact objects for example the secondary component of GW190814, as well as suggested universal relationships between binding energy, compactness, and anisotropy~\cite{becerra_2024}.
+The study also found that anisotropy could increase the maximum mass of NSs by up to 15\%.
+This could potentially explain massive compact objects, for example, the secondary component of GW190814, and suggest universal relationships between binding energy, compactness, and anisotropy~\cite{becerra_2024}.

 Recent work has emphasized the importance of general consistency criteria, such as energy conditions, causality, and stability, for anisotropic stellar models, highlighting that commonly used phenomenological prescriptions may satisfy these requirements only within restricted parameter ranges~\cite{becerra_2024,becerra_2025,pretel_2020,horvat_2010, mohanty_2024u}.
 In this spirit, the present study adopts anisotropy primarily as a controlled probe of strong-field effects, rather than as a micro-physically derived description of neutron-star matter